How to Write a Business Case in 2024: Template & Examples

 Executive Summary

-This business case presents the opportunity to expand our e-commerce platform to new international markets, with the aim of increasing revenue and market share.
+This business case presents the opportunity to expand our e-commerce platform to new international markets, to increase revenue and market share.

 Problem Definition